-I won’t hide that autumn is my favourite season in Paris : the weather is nice (much better than in spring!) and colors are gorgeous.
-I chose a nice and warm Saturday of October to do one of Parisians’ favourite bike paths, the path along Canal de l’Ourcq.
+I won’t hide that autumn is my favorite season in Paris: the weather is nice (much better than in spring!), there are fewer tourists and more locals in Paris and colors are gorgeous.
+I chose a nice and warm Saturday of October to do one of Parisians’ favorite bike paths, the path along Canal de l’Ourcq.
 This is a 23 km path following the Ourcq channel, completely flat and totally separated from the car traffic so it is also a nice and safe activity to do with kids.
 If you don’t have your own bicycle don’t stop reading!
 There is a rental place at the beginning of the path, close to a metro station.
 For other rental options and many other biking tips in Paris check our Paris by bike guide.

-This ride is divided in four sectors, starting at Stalingrad Square in the XIXth arrondissement and ending up in Parc de Sevran (13km, one way).
+This ride is divided into four sectors, starting at Stalingrad Square in the 19th Arrondissement of Paris and ending up in Parc de Sevran (13km, one way).
 I wrote how to reach each sector so you can decide to start further or leave the path before, it depends on how much you want to ride.

 STALINGRAD SQUARE- BASSIN DE LA VILLETTE

 - M. Stalingrad L2 or Jaures L2, 5, 7B

 - Vélib stations #19003 or #19004